Update: since I found out that tilapia actually isn’t a good source of omega 3s, we now use flounder instead. Yum yum!!!

 sesame seeds (optional)

 Line a 9X13 pan with foil, and then also line with parchment paper, if desired.
-Put tilapia in the dish.
+Put fish in the dish.
 Combine ginger, garlic, chopped lemongrass, salt, oil and sweetener, stir to combine.
 Pour over fish, sprinkle peppers on top.
 Cover pan tightly with a second piece of foil and crimp the edges.

 I’m serving up this tilapia as an ode to lemongrass for this week’s edition of Weekend Herb Blogging, the brainchild of Kalyn’s Kitchen.
 Our hostess this week is Valentina of Trembom, English Version